European Art

 From these sins, she obtains the image of a murderess and a temptress, harming in turn pregnant women and newborns.
 The danger that she inspires also results from the figure of succubus drawn up by the Hebrew Bible (Tanakh), depicting her as a demoness with morbid and dangerous sexuality.

-Way more ancient than the Jewish mythology, Lilith appears with all her vileness in Mesopotamia, in 4000 BCE.
-She appears in iconography and textual sources as a bird-shaped woman, endowed with wings allowing her to capture her victims easily.
-Hopefully, a great number of incantations offer a bit of security, as it aims to protect people from her perversity.
+Way more ancient than Jewish mythology, Lilith appears with all her vileness in Mesopotamia, in 4000 BCE.
+She appeared in iconography and textual sources as a bird-shaped woman, endowed with wings allowing her to capture her victims easily.
+Hopefully, a great number of incantations offer a bit of security, as they aim to protect people from her perversity.
 Thus, a woman about to deliver a child must repeat “Pass quickly, o Lilith, do not devour my child, spare me” according to a Canaanite inscription from the 9th century BCE.

 Burney Relief, a supposed representation of Lilith, or Ishtar, 1800 BCE, British Museum, London, UK.